gitsindonesia/ui-component/docs/components/breadcrumbs.md

 - **default**: `/`
 - **required**: `false`

-Use `divider` to change breadcrumbs divider/separator.
+You can use the `divider` prop to change the character or element used to separate the breadcrumbs.

 ```vue
 <script setup lang="ts">